Thekishor/user_service/README.md

 ### Security & Authentication

-- **Dual JWT Token Authentication: Uses brief Access Tokens and longer-lived Refresh Tokens.
+- **Dual JWT Token Authentication**: Uses brief Access Tokens and longer-lived Refresh Tokens.
-- **Secure Cookie Storage: Refresh Tokens are stored in secure `httpOnly` and `sameSite` cookies to reduce the risk of token theft.
+- **Secure Cookie Storage**: Refresh Tokens are stored in secure `httpOnly` and `sameSite` cookies to reduce the risk of token theft.
-- **Session Revocation: Tracks token versions (`tokenVersion`) allowing users to log out from a single device or revoke access from all active devices.
+- **Session Revocation**: Tracks token versions (`tokenVersion`) allowing users to log out from a single device or revoke access from all active devices.
-- **Role-Based Access Control (RBAC): Middleware handles standard user vs. administrator routes.
+- **Role-Based Access Control (RBAC)**: Middleware handles standard user vs. administrator routes.
-- **Zod Data Validation: Incoming requests on the backend and user inputs on the frontend are validated using Zod.
+- **Zod Data Validation**: Incoming requests on the backend and user inputs on the frontend are validated using Zod.
-- **Global API Rate Limiting: Protects the API from excessive requests, abuse, and basic denial-of-service attacks.
+- **Global API Rate Limiting**: Protects the API from excessive requests, abuse, and basic denial-of-service attacks.
-- **Route-Specific Rate Limiting: Applies stricter limits to sensitive endpoints such as login and registration to help prevent brute-force attacks.
+- **Route-Specific Rate Limiting**: Applies stricter limits to sensitive endpoints such as login and registration to help prevent brute-force attacks.
-- **Redis-Based Rate Limiting: Uses Redis as a shared rate-limit store for consistent rate limiting across server instances.
+- **Redis-Based Rate Limiting**: Uses Redis as a shared rate-limit store for consistent rate limiting across server instances.
-- **Helmet Security: Uses Helmet to add security-related HTTP headers and improve the application's security posture.
+- **Helmet Security**: Uses Helmet to add security-related HTTP headers and improve the application's security posture.
-- **CORS Protection: Restricts API access to trusted origins and helps prevent unauthorized cross-origin requests.
+- **CORS Protection**: Restricts API access to trusted origins and helps prevent unauthorized cross-origin requests.

 ### Email Workflows